I've been an editor since 1996, as long as I've been a reporter and writer.

-Currently I'm the investigations editor of The California Newsroom, a collaborative of public radio newsrooms throughout the state, with NPR as its national partner.
+Currently I'm the Senior Investigations Editor of The California Newsroom, a collaborative of public radio newsrooms throughout the state, with NPR as its national partner.

-From 2019 to 2021, I served as Senior Editor of Investigations and Projects, at KPCC, L.A.’s leading NPR member station and its website LAist.com.
-In this role, I led a small team of investigative reporters on high-stakes radio and web stories; edited or consulted on investigative or deep-dive narratives with other reporters in the newsroom and freelancers; helped plan newsroom strategy as a member of the editorial management team; and acted as a point-person on collaborations with other news outlets, including the Beacon Project at USC/Annenberg's journalism school.
-While at KPCC/LAist, I was also the editor on California City, a multi-episode narrative podcast.
+From 2019 to 2021, I was Senior Editor of Investigations and Projects, at KPCC, L.A.’s leading NPR member station and its website LAist.com (now called LAist).
+In this role, I led a small team of investigative reporters on high-stakes stories for radio and web; edited or consulted on investigative or deep-dive narratives with other reporters in the newsroom and freelancers; helped plan newsroom strategy as a member of the editorial management team; and acted as a point-person on collaborations with other news outlets, including the Beacon Project at USC/Annenberg's journalism school.
+While at LAist, I was also editor of California City, a multi-episode narrative podcast.
 During the pandemic, I worked on a lot of daily news, including breaking stories of public interest.

-Before my time at KPCC/LAist, I freelance-edited stories for 5280 (Denver's city magazine) and Matter (RIP), one of which became the source material for a segment for Last Week Tonight With John Oliver.
-In 2010 I did a late-round edit of Tracy Ross’s well-received memoir, The Source of All Things (Free Press/Simon & Schuster).
+Before my time at LAist, I freelance-edited stories for Matter (RIP) and 5280 (Denver's city magazine), one of which became the source material for a segment for Last Week Tonight With John Oliver.

 From 2006 to 2008 I was articles editor at Denver’s 5280 magazine, where I assigned and edited several departments and features each month, and top-edited the front-of-book and some service packages.
 One package I edited won the 2007 City and Regional Magazine Award in Leisure Interests, and a handful of articles I edited were CRMA finalists.